 Atlanta, Ga.
 (August 19, 2014) ///PRESS RELEASE/// Today the Georgia Public Service Commission (PSC) unanimously approved an additional $389 million in expenditures for Georgia Power’s two reactors under construction at Plant Vogtle despite continued delays, cost overruns and learning that the Consortium hired three new subcontractors to complete the nuclear module construction, which has plagued the project since the start.
-The Commissioners rejected a request from the Southern Alliance for Clean Energy (SACE), the only consumer watchdog organization that intervened in the construction monitoring docket, to bar the Company from collecting any return on equity on the pre-collected portion of the financing costs.
+The Commissioners rejected a request from the Southern Alliance for Clean Energy (SACE), a clean energy advocacy organization that intervened in the construction monitoring docket, to bar the Company from collecting any return on equity on the pre-collected portion of the financing costs.
 Georgia Power, subsidiary of the Southern Company, is the majority owner in the project and is regulated by the PSC.

 All the Toshiba-Westinghouse AP1000 reactors under construction in the U.S. are delayed and face cost overruns.
 Vogtle’s expansion is at least 21 months behind schedule, well over $1 billion over budget and has a large outstanding lawsuit of nearly another billion dollars between Southern Company and Westinghouse.
 Just last week, SCANA announced additional significant delays of 2.5 to 3 years in the construction of new reactors at their V.C.
 Summer nuclear plant in South Carolina.
 Both projects had been on parallel tracks, prompting concern that Vogtle will likely face additional schedule delays that have yet to be announced.